import polars as pl

 import pandas as pd

-= pd.read_csv('data/transactions.csv')
+transactions = pd.read_csv('data/transactions.csv')

-transactions = pd.read_csv('data/products.csv')
+products = pd.read_csv('data/products.csv')

-function in pandas to group rows by UPC and then sum sales within all rows for the same UPC:
+stores = pd.read_csv('data/stores.csv')We can then use the groupby function in pandas to group rows by UPC and then sum sales within all rows for the same UPC:

-function at the end of the chain is to make sure that the result is a new pandas dataframe - without that we would get a pandas series.
+salesUPC = transactions.groupby(['UPC'])['SPEND'].sum().reset_index()We group by UPC and sum over SPEND.
+You can read this - left to right - like you read a recipe for cooking: First take the transactions dataframe, then group it by UPC and then sum the variable SPEND within each group.
+The reset_index() function at the end of the chain is to make sure that the result is a new pandas dataframe - without that we would get a pandas series.
 This is fine but dataframes are easier to use for later queries, e.g., merges.
 The result is a dataframe with one row per UPC:

-UPC SPEND
+print(salesUPC.head()) UPC SPEND

 0 1111009477 912633.74